 - Inflation :: Planck plasma jet or mini-bang from SMBH causes inflation.

-- Photon :: photons pass through spacetime æther while experiencing galaxy local expansion.
+- Photon :: photons pass through spacetime æther while experiencing galaxy local aether expansion, which results in redshift.

 - Gravity :: energy gradient in the spacetime æther.